Russia addressing ‘growing Central Asia security concerns’

-Concerns over Central Asian security have increased in recent weeks after Kyrgyzstan and Tajikistan engaged in serious fighting on their border and with the region bracing for the Taliban’s reaction to President Joe Biden ordering US troops to leave Afghanistan by September, according to an analyst who focuses on Russia’s foreign and security policy.
+Concerns over Central Asian security have increased in recent weeks given serious fighting between Kyrgyzstan and Tajikistan on their border and the fact that the region is bracing for the Taliban’s reaction to President Joe Biden ordering US troops to leave Afghanistan by September, according to an analyst who focuses on Russia’s foreign and security policy.

-Despite Russian officials’ contradictory statements and attitudes on the US military presence in Central Asia, Moscow is now taking advantage of the opportunity to bolster its own security there, according to Nurlan Aliyev, a lecturer at the University of Economics and Human Sciences in Warsaw.
+Despite Russian officials’ contradictory statements and attitudes on the US maintaining a military presence in Central Asia, Moscow is now taking advantage of the opportunity to bolster its own security there, according to Nurlan Aliyev, a lecturer at the University of Economics and Human Sciences in Warsaw.

 Russian Defence Minister Sergey Shoigu recently toured Central Asia, attending a meeting of the Council of Defence Ministers of the member states of the Collective Security Treaty Organization (CSTO), where he mainly criticised the West, stressing that “the actions of the United States and Nato in the European region contribute to the growth of the military danger”.
-A few weeks later on May 19 Russian Foreign Minister Sergei Lavrov visited Tajik capital Dushanbe to meet with his fellow foreign ministers from CSTO states.
+A few weeks later on May 19, Russian Foreign Minister Sergey Lavrov visited Tajik capital Dushanbe to meet with his fellow foreign ministers from CSTO states.

 Unified air defence

 Said Aliyev: “While in Dushanbe, Shoigu held talks with his Tajik counterpart Sherali Mirzo.
 As a result, the ministers announced the creation of a unified air defence system between Russia and Tajikistan.
 Since 2009, Moscow has been trying to integrate the air defence systems of Russia and several former Soviet Republics, signing deals with Belarus, Kazakhstan and Armenia.

 “Negotiations continue with Kyrgyzstan over the creation of a similar system.
 Shoigu also said that Russia is ready to increase the number of places for Tajik servicemen in Russian military universities and hinted that the Tajik military will continue to be involved in Russia-led exercises, such as Zapad-2021 scheduled for September.
 He noted that 500 military personnel currently attend courses in Russia, with a further 1,000 being trained at Russia’s 201st motorized rifle division base in Tajikistan.

 “Following Tajikistan, Shoigu visited Uzbekistan where he had talks with the Uzbek Defence Minister Bahodir Kurbanov.
 Shoigu emphasized that Uzbekistan is Russia’s strategic partner in Central Asia.
 Developing training programs is a priority for both sides, as highlighted in the strategic partnership program between Russia and Uzbekistan in the military field for 2021-2025 which was unveiled during the visit.
 This was the first agreement of this kind to be signed between the two countries.”